MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/conflation-concepts.md

 ---
-title: Understanding conflation in Enterprise Graph by Microsoft | Microsoft Docs
+title: Understanding conflation in Enterprise Graph by Microsoft
 description: Understand what conflation is and why you need to use it
 author: microsteve